wacncontent/CustomizeTool/addCommentOutput/articles/hdinsight/hdinsight-hadoop-use-hive-query-console.md

 <properties
-   pageTitle="Use Hadoop Hive on the Query Console in HDInsight | Windows Azure" description="Learn how to use the web-based Query Console to run Hive queries on an HDInsight Hadoop cluster from your browser." services="hdinsight" documentationCenter=""
+   pageTitle="Use Hadoop Hive on the Query Console in HDInsight | Azure" description="Learn how to use the web-based Query Console to run Hive queries on an HDInsight Hadoop cluster from your browser." services="hdinsight" documentationCenter=""